YairHalberstadt/stronginject/README.md

 ### Resolving all instances of a type

-When resolving an array type, if there are no user provided registrations for the array type, the array will be created by resolving all registrations for the element type, and filling the array with these instances.
+When resolving an array type, if there are no user provided registrations for the array type, the array will be created by resolving all registrations (including generic registrations) for the element type, and filling the array with these instances.

 For example: